carbon-design-system/archived-v10-release-issues/v10-release-planning.md

 Questions:

 * Should we have consistent versioning (e.g. all upped to 10)?
 What's this mean for Vue and Angular?
-* How can we better define breaking changes (e.g. what CSS properties, markup)?

 ## Release Schedule